-After a majority co-production, a minority but national one, we then find an international minority co-production in our offer.
-J’enrage de son absence is the first fiction film Sandrine Bonnaire will direct.
-The part autobiographic story has been told with the restraint and modesty so typical for her, and the French actress has asked an improbable yet magnificent casting: Alexandra Lamy against William Hurt.
-Those who have been avid readers of people magazines will understand why the American star has accepted the role of a tortured character, locked up in a cellar in France.
-We are impatient to watch this confrontation.
+After a majority co-production, another minority, but national, it is not abnormal to find in this selection an international minority co-production.
+J’enrage de son absence is the first fiction film that Sandrine Bonnaire will direct.
+For this partly autobiographical story, which she wrote with all the modesty and restraint that characterize her, the French actress called upon a cast as unlikely as it is magnificent: Alexandra Lamy opposite William Hurt.
+Those who have been reading celebrity magazines for many years will immediately understand why the American star agreed to slip into the skin of a tortured character, cloistered in a cellar in France.
+We are looking forward to this confrontation.

-The diversity of these projects is already attractive on its own, but the last selected project is definitely another notch in their belt for Wallimage/Bruxellimage, even for Wallimage.
-Indeed, the fund decided to support a Belgian series, À tort ou à Raison.
-Created by Marc Uyttendaele, it stars four friends who hold key positions related to the justice system and are confronted with a series of cases based on real and recent stories.
-The first episode, broadcast in two parts in 2010, was a real success.
-To finish the first season three episodes of 2×50 mins each will be made.
-The casting remains the same: Marianne Basler, Alexandra Vandernoot, Olivier Minne and Bernard Yerles come back to try and solve critical cases in Brussels or Charleroi.
+At this stage, the diversity of the projects is already attractive, but the last file selected increases the range of usual co-productions of Wallimage/Bruxellimage and even of Wallimage itself.
+With A Tort ou à Raison, it is indeed a Belgian series that the interregional fund has decided to support.
+Created by Marc Uyttendaele, this production features four friends who hold key positions in the justice system and are confronted with a series of cases inspired by recent real-life cases.
+The first two-part episode aired in 2010 and was a great success.
+To complete the first season, three episodes of 2X50 minutes each will be produced.
+The cast remains unchanged: Marianne Basler, Alexandra Vandernoot, Olivier Minne and Bernard Yerles resume their roles to try to elucidate some critical cases in Brussels or Charleroi.

-And this is how the 2010 season ends for Wallimage, Wallimage Animation and Wallimage/Bruxellimage.
-The 2011 season, with ten investment rounds, will kick off in January with the mixed line (now is the time to start finishing up the submissions!).
-After that, we will have our usual bimonthly alternation (see full calendar HERE ).
+Thus, the 2010 sessions of Wallimage, Wallimage Animation and Wallimage/Bruxellimage are closed.
+The 2011 season will consist of six sessions and will start in January with the mixed line (this is the time to fine tune the files).
+Then, we will be entitled to a bimonthly alternation almost metronomic (see the complete calendar by clicking HERE ).